-Study all the essentials of computing and software, as well as key areas in mathematics, develop a major project and take a six month work placement in industry.
-Students enjoy the huge benefit of studying another Arts subject with Computer Science in first year.
-This lends graduates a wider frame of reference.
+Study all the principles and uses of computers and software, as well as key areas in mathematics, a major project and a six month placement in industry.

 - Acquire hands-on programming skills and advanced problem solving techniques in our dedicated computer science building (Eolas).

 - You will study another Arts subject or Critical Skills with Computer Science and Mathematics in 1st year.

 - There is a transfer pathway from 1st year MH101 Arts to 2nd year MH601 CSA Computer Science and Software Engineering (through Arts).
 Students must have taken and passed at least 22.5 credits of Computer Science in 1st year (see Course Structure for details).
 There is no limit on places.

 Why choose this degree?